MatthewZMD/.emacs.d/README.md

 ### Disable `package-enable-at-startup`

-Package initialize occurs automatically, before `user-init-file` is loaded, but after `early-init-file`.
-We handle package initialization, so we must prevent Emacs from doing it early!
+Package initialization occurs automatically before loading the user configuration, which means we need to prevent Emacs from executing it prematurely.

 ```emacs-lisp
 (setq package-enable-at-startup nil)